mhaghighat/gabor/README.md

 # Gabor Feature Extraction

 The first function named "gaborFilterBank.m" generates a custom-sized Gabor filter bank.
-It creates a u by v cell array, whose elements are m by n matrices; each matrix being a 2-D Gabor filter.
+It creates a UxV cell array, whose elements are MxN matrices; each matrix being a 2-D Gabor filter.
 The second function named "gaborFeatures.m" extracts the Gabor features of an input image.
 It creates a column vector, consisting of the Gabor features of the input image.
 The feature vectors are normalized to zero mean and unit variance.
 At the end of each file there is a Show section that plots the filters and shows the filtered images.
 These are only for illustration purpose, and you can comment them as you wish.

 More details can be found in: